 Be in their final year of their Master’s program (second year in a two-year program or any student in a one-year program)

-Wear professional attire and demonstrate professionalism throughout the Annual Meeting.
+Wear professional attire and demonstrate professionalism throughout the Annual Meeting

 In return for Graduate Staff service, AFA will cover the following costs:

 One complimentary Graduate Student Annual Meeting registration and costs for some graduate student programs.

 If selected for the in-person experience: hotel room for the nights required to be onsite, and meals while onsite.
 Note: room will be shared with other Graduate Staff members.

 APPLICATION & SELECTION PROCESS

 Applications were due by Monday, August 17, 2020 at 12 a.m.
 PT.
 Please note:

 No late applications will be accepted.
 No exceptions.

 Applicant’s supervisors will be sent a link and must complete a form acknowledging they understand the time commitment and providing a recommendation for the role.